pkgcore/pkgcore/doc/extended-atom-syntax.rst

   normal-atom[enabled_flag1,enabled_flag2,-disabled_flag,-disabled_flag2]

-Example-
+Example:

   sys-apps/portage[build]

-Would match only sys-apps/portage with the build flag forced on.
+Would only match sys-apps/portage with the build flag forced on.

-Forcing 'build' off while forcing 'doc' on would be-
+Forcing 'build' off while forcing 'doc' on would be:

   sys-apps/portage[-build,doc]